rikkimax/twp-d/manuscript/content/community/irc.md

    Channels are the main form of communication.
 It enables communicating with a group of people.
 Channels have a verity of 'levels'.
 A level determines what a user can do within that channel.
 The actual control of a channel is done by was is normally known as chanserv aka channel service.

+Within a channel there is a title, list of users and that actual chat itself.
+The mechanism that powers the chat in a channel vs a private message is the same.
+Only a channel is prefixed by a #.
 Common services that an IRC network will have are:

+There are many services available on an IRC network.
+Some may have more then others.
+But the common ones are:

 * Channel management
 * Nickname management (users)